25 Ingredients Of The Dynamic Duo Prenatal Vitamin

 RDA:

-Vitamin B-12 supports the nervous system and can reduce the risk of postpartum depression.
-It helps elevate your mood and increase your energy, which is helpful during your pregnancy and after as you adjust to your growing family life.
-When B-12 is taken with folate, it protects your unborn baby from spinal and central nervous system defects.
+Vitamin B-12 is essential for normal nerve function and may help maintain a healthy mood after childbirth.
+It helps elevate your mood and increase your energy which is helpful during your pregnancy and after as you adjust to your growing family life.
+When B-12 is taken with folate, both vitamins together support proper fetal development.
 (4)

 RDA:

-Biotin is essential for fertility and can help increase fertility when having difficulty conceiving.
+Biotin is essential for fertility and adequate biotin levels are important for reproductive health.
 Biotin keeps your hair, skin, and nails healthy during and after pregnancy.
-It supports a healthy intestinal microbiome, keeping candida in check.
+It supports a healthy intestinal microbiome keeping candida in check.
 For your baby, biotin is critical for growth.
-It also reduces the risk of preterm labor.
 (6)

 RDA: